 - 3. The Facility's employee benefit plan (the "Benefit Plan") is a group insurance policy which provides coverage for extended health care, dental, and other insurance benefits.
 The Facility is the Plan Sponsor for the Benefit Plan and funds the cost of claims paid out under the plan.
 SunLife Insurance ("SunLife") administers the Benefit Plan on behalf of the Facility.
 Employees contribute to the cost of the Benefit Plan as set out in their employment agreement and/or collective agreement, and based on their election for individual or family coverage. - 4.
 In order to submit a claim online, plan members must confirm that the information submitted is accurate and true, and agree, if requested, to provide original receipts and/or supporting documents. - 5.
 The Benefit Plan provides that the Member and her dependents were entitled to orthopaedic shoes, when they are required for the correction of deformity of the bones and muscles and provided they are not solely for athletic use, limited to a maximum of \$250 in a calendar year.
-This includes extra width, extra depth, stock orthopaedic shoes and modifications.
-A prescription from a physician, podiatrist, chiropodist or chiropractor is required.
+The Member was also entitled to the reasonable and customary services of a registered massage therapist, limited to a maximum of \$400 per calendar year, and a maximum of \$200 per calendar year for the services of a podiatrist.